florixak/UHCRun-Revamp/README.md

     - Description: Opens the team management GUI, allowing players to create, join, or manage teams.
 - `/kits` (Aliases: `/kit`)
     - Description: Opens the kits selection GUI, where players can choose from available kits.
+- `/perks` (Aliases: `/perk`)
+    - Description: Opens the perks selection GUI, where players can choose from available perks.
 - `/recipes` (Aliases: `/crafts`, `/customrecipes`)
     - Description: Opens the custom recipes GUI, displaying all available custom crafting recipes.
 - `/statistics` (Aliases: `/stats`)